xcat2/confluent-docs/docs/confluentosdeploy.md

 # Handling xClarity Controller or TSM on shared ports (on board network or OCP)

-If wanting to move the xClarity Controller or TSM to be accessed over a port shared with the operating system, see pre.custom or onboot.sh for examples of how to incorporate `configbmc` into a Genesis boot or an install.
+If wanting to move the xClarity Controller or TSM to be accessed over a port shared with the operating system, see either `pre.custom` of an install profile or `onboot.sh` of the genesis profile for examples of how to incorporate `configbmc` into a Genesis boot or an install.
+This will move the network port to allow out of band discovery to continue and set username and password remotely.

 # Requesting os deployment